MaayanLab/BiomarkerKG/About6.md

 ##### 1.3 Refining the search by target node type
 ![Refine by Icon](https://s3.amazonaws.com/maayan-kg/biomarker-kg/assets/refine_by_icon_new.png)

 You can also limit the subnetwork's results by specifying a target node type!
 You can do this by clicking on one of the node icons at the top of the page.
-In the picture above, we clicked the "Condition" icon to generate the subnetwork with edges specifically from biomarkers to conditions.
-This subnetwork shows the various conditions that the biomarker either indicates risk for or is prognostic for, depending on the edge label.
+In the picture above, we clicked the "Anatomy" icon to generate the subnetwork with edges specifically from biomarkers to anatomy entities.
+This subnetwork shows that the searched biomarker was collected from a blood sample.

 ##### 1.4 Changing the subnetwork display
 ![Change Display](https://s3.amazonaws.com/maayan-kg/biomarker-kg/assets/change_display.png)